Travelling overseas? How using your card abroad affects your account.

 Are overseas purchases covered by section 75?

 All credit cards have protection under Section 75 of the Consumer Credit Act for anything you buy that costs between £100 and £30,000 even when you’re abroad.
 So if there’s an issue with something you’ve bought, you may be able to claim a refund meaning that you won’t be on your own if things go wrong with your product or the retailer.
-If things do ever go wrong we will be on your side every step of the way.

 How can you manage your holiday spending?